hibobmaster/matrix_chatgpt_bot/README.md

 !chat Can you tell me a joke?
 ```

-- `!v` GPT Vision command
+- GPT Vision command

+You can refer the screenshot
 ```
-# if image is uploaded by bot
-!v what is in the image?
-# else you should @bot_account before the command
-@bot !v what is in the image?
+Room Level: quote a image and @bot + {prompt}
+Thread Level: quote a image with a {prompt}
 ```

 - `!lc` To chat using langchain api endpoint